 - If you are involved with the international trade of rough diamonds, integrate your record-keeping into your normal internal company procedures. - Keep records for at least three years.
 Your records must include: - The daily buying, selling or exporting records listing the names of suppliers and/or buyers, their licence number and the amount and value of diamonds sold, exported or purchased.
 This is to ensure that all rough diamonds traded can be traced to imports and exports with valid KPCS certificates.
 If asked for by a duly authorised government agency, these records must be able to prove compliance with the Kimberley Process. - All warranty invoices received and issued as per the SoW when buying or selling diamonds.
-This is to check you have a system of controls that ensures all diamonds in and out are accompanied by the correct warranty statement and information. - If you employ persons under the age of 18, you must compile a list of all activities that they can conduct safely and in compliance with local applicable law. - If you source directly from ASM sources of diamonds, you must promote the implementation of the intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development "Mining Policy Framework" and Moscow and Washington declarations of the KPCS. - You must reconcile the warranties in and out every year as part of an internal self-assessment (the WDC is developing a tool to help with this, see box 'WDC System of Warranties from 21 September 2024').
+This is to check you have a system of controls that ensures all diamonds in and out are accompanied by the correct warranty statement and information. - If you source directly from ASM sources of diamonds, you must promote the implementation of the intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development "Mining Policy Framework" and Moscow and Washington declarations of the KPCS. - You must reconcile the warranties in and out every year as part of an internal self-assessment (the WDC is developing a tool to help with this, see box 'WDC System of Warranties - from 21 September 2024').
 If applicable under national law, make sure your reconciliation is externally audited every year too. - Note that your internal self-assessments will be verified as part of the RJC audit every three years.